shityshsh/Alias-Bomber/README.md

 ## DISCLAIMER:THIS PROJECT IS FOR ACADEMIC PURPOSES ONLY.
 THE DEVELOPERS TAKE NO RESPONSIBILITY FOR ILLEGAL USAGE AND/OR POTENTIAL HARMS.

 - Adding API Support + Proxies For v2
+- Gmail collapses multiple emails sent within a certain amount of time, im working on a solution/adding multiple mail support.

 ## Requirements
 - Python 3.10+